mdlacasse/Owl/README.md

 -------------------------------------------------------------------------------------
 ## Purpose and vision
-The goal of Owl is to create a free and open-source ecosystem that has cutting-edge optimization capabilitiesi, allowing for the next generation of Python-literate retirees to experiment with their financial future while providing a codebase where they can learn and contribute.
+The goal of Owl is to create a free and open-source ecosystem that has cutting-edge optimization capabilities, allowing for the next generation of Python-literate retirees to experiment with their financial future while providing a codebase where they can learn and contribute.
 There are and were good retirement optimizers in the recent past, but the vast majority of them are either proprietary platforms